 While RLHF using PPO has upsides like greater flexibility to incorporate various types of feedback, the implementation can be unstable.
 Here are some of the pros and cons of the RLHF fine-tuning method.

 Direct Preference Optimization is a fine-tuning technique that aims to improve on the shortcomings of PPO.
 DPO simplifies the RLHF by eliminating the need for reward modeling and training the model via RL-based optimization.
 Instead, it directly optimizes the language model based on human preference data.
-This is achieved by using pairwise comparisons of model outputs, where human evaluators choose which of two responses they prefer for a given prompt.
-The feedback from these comparisons is used directly to guide the training of the language model.
+Using pairwise comparisons of model outputs, human evaluators choose preferred responses for prompts.
+This feedback directly guides the training of the language model.
 We can also use responses from better models as preferred and weaker models as rejected to fine-tune base models.

 Direct Preference Optimization uses a reference model instead of a reward model, aiming to output a higher probability for preferred responses and a lower probability for rejected responses.
 This approach is more stable and efficient than PPO-based RLHF, as it bypasses extensive reward model training and fitting processes.